-This chapter wants to assist you during your journey to create inspiring and engaging tactile graphics.
+This section wants to assist you during your journey to create inspiring and engaging tactile graphics.
 You find a short description of the content you can create with the sketch utilities, extended with suggestions how to apply them in a day-to-day educational setting.

 By considering your goals and the type of tactile content you need, you can create drawings more efficiently, improve accessibility and develop stronger tactile design and reading skills.